frederic-perez/AmE-dictionary/data/dictionary.md

 __rub something in someone’s face__
 __rub<sup>1</sup>__ _n_ :three::hammer: _By "evidence" I mean hard facts, as defined by the scientific community, and there's the rub._
 __rub<sup>2</sup>__ _v_
-__rubber chichen dinner__ _idiom_ A dinner served at a large catered event, especially a political or corporate fundraising event, in which many people must be served simultaneously and the quality of food suffers as a result. ("Rubber chicken" is sometimes hyphenated.) _I'll tell you, though: more than the long hours on the road, the repetitive speeches, or the manic workload, I cannot stand the rubber chicken dinners when I'm on the campaign trail._
+__rubber chichen dinner__ _idiom_ A dinner served at a large catered event, especially a political or corporate fundraising event, in which many people must be served simultaneously and the quality of food suffers as a result. ("Rubber chicken" is sometimes hyphenated.) _I'll tell you, though: more than the long hours on the road, the repetitive speeches, or the manic workload, I cannot stand the rubber chicken dinners when I’m on the campaign trail._
 __rubbings__ _n_
 __rubbish__ _n_ __1__ Worthless, useless, or unwanted matter. __2__ Discarded or waste matter; refuse. __3__ :dart: Foolish words or speech; nonsense.
 __rubble__ _n_ :two::hammer: